However, that's not to say there won't be anything interesting happening on the league's mats over the next three months or so.

 Miller will combine a number of veterans -- such as senior four-year starters Neal Grudi (189/215) and Trey Duncan (145/152) -- with some fresh faces, including a foursome of freshmen in Zach Clingan (103), Dakota Laughman (125), Mason Bentzel (130) and Mike Hartman (135/140).

 The Mustangs again will be led by Cameron Throckmorton, who recently won his 100th match.
+The standout middleweight, the 2010 Class AAA District 3 champion at 125, will be aided by a couple of youngsters in sophomore Logan Feeser (103) and freshman Max Good (130).

 It's the final go-round for Jordan Conaway of New Oxford.
 Last season's Class AAA 103-pound district champion, the Colonial senior has moved up a couple of weights but still combines with fellow senior Andrew Brehm (125) for a tough 1-2 punch early in the New Oxford lineup.